ephemer1s/ECE1786H-Assignments/a2/A2_Baseline/Readme.md

 * `-ml`: maximum length for padding indexed sentences in lambda function.
 * `-s`: whether to save the model into the `./model` directory.
 Models won't overlap since timestamps are included in the file name.
 * `-o`: whether to use overfit dataset to train the model.

+## Issues

+Please contact haocheng.wei@mail.utoronto.ca if there are any issues regarding the codes.